Remember: It is your responsibility to have the necessary skills, knowledge, and

 equipment for a safe and environmentally sensitive visit.
 The Paddling

-Trails map provides a guide to local wildlife, important trail and navigation information, additional safety and paddling tips, and a list of
+Trails map (sold at the Blackwater NWR Visitor Center) provides a guide to local wildlife, important trail and navigation information, additional safety and paddling tips, and a list of

 recommended supplies for your trip.
 We strongly suggest that you purchase a map, and

 always keep in mind that Blackwater is a wildlife refuge.
 Thank you!

 - Disembark from your canoe/kayak only at designated access points.

 - Pets are not permitted on the refuge.

 - The Purple Trail is closed to paddlers October 1 through

 March 31 each year.
 The closure is critical to avoid

 on the refuge.